nhoyt/copy-page-link/README.md

 override this behavior by selecting a text string within the document — that string will then be used as the display text instead of the page title.

+## Notifications

+When the Copy Page Link toolbar button is activated, a notification is created with behaviors that are based on how you have configured Notifications within your operating system preferences.
+For example, you can choose to be alerted by notifications as banners or you can turn off all notifications for your browser, among other options.

+The notification message, which displays in the Notification Center, indicates the format in which the link was copied.

+Additionally, the tooltip displayed when you hover over the Copy Page Link toolbar button indicates the currently selected link format.

 ## Preferences / Options

 ### Link Format section